-Ponding & filtering BMP erosion solution requiring no trenching.
+Ponding & filtering soil erosion solution requiring no trenching.

-110 linear feet can be installed in less than 5 minutes with a 3-man crew & a skid steer.
+110 linear feet of wattle can be installed in less than 5 minutes with a 3-man crew & a skid steer.

 Less labor costs and fewer inefficiencies lead to cost comparability with traditional silt fencing.

-The Diamond Sock is an environmentally friendly erosion solution: filler material = biodegradable; therefore, all that requires cleanup (in most cases) is the netting material.
+The Diamond Sock compost filter sock is an environmentally friendly erosion solution: filler material = biodegradable; therefore, all that requires cleanup (in most cases) is the netting material.

-Diamond Sock dynamically ponds & filters runoff allowing the BMP to do its job better and for a longer period of time.
+Diamond Sock dynamically ponds & filters runoff allowing the BMP to prevent soil erosion better and for a longer period of time.

 Can be used for numerous applications such as: perimeter control, inlet protection, ditch checks, and slope interruption.